dgandle/MusikTipps/README.md

 ## Track Breakdowns

 ### Melodic House
-The Making of 'Lost In You' with Marsh - https://youtu.be/4I1ULIQavhc
+**The Making of 'Lost In You' with Marsh** - https://youtu.be/4I1ULIQavhc
 - 46:48 Snare rolls

+**The Making of 'The Blind Navigator' with Kasper Koman** - https://youtu.be/gW5UJWLiKjo

 ## Free Plugins